 ‘Accommodation is a fundamental need for people with a mental illness as for the rest of the community.
 Without adequate and safe accommodation, effective treatment and rehabilitation strategies cannot be implemented (Burdekin et al. 1993; Shepherd et al. 1996; 1997).
 Thus, it is essential that accommodation is considered a priority when addressing the needs of people with a mental illness.’

-In the past, the model we have been used to is hospitalization, temporary accommodation, crisis accommodation often in differing environments; situations which you or I would term unstable, unpredictable and often not conducive to recovery.
-Also, thankfully in the past, persons suffering severe and persistent mental illness were usually funnelled into the health system via hospital wards specially set up to deal with mental illness.
-Whilst there is still a place at times for this model in society, it is now recognized as more appropriate to engage in a more inclusive model that involves family, carers, health specialists and importantly the consumers themselves.
+In the past, the model used is hospitalization, temporary accommodation, and crisis accommodation often in differing environments; situations which most people would term unstable, unpredictable, and often not conducive to recovery.
+Also, thankfully in the past, persons suffering from severe and persistent mental illness were usually funneled into the health system via hospital wards specially set up to deal with mental illness.
+There is still a place at times for this model in society, it is now recognized as more appropriate to engage in a more inclusive model that involves family, carers, health specialists, and importantly the consumers themselves.